Dannyftm/AuthoriType/README.md

-# Javascript_Library
+# StrictType
 ## What is it
-It's just a couple of functions I thought would make webdevelopment for me easier, it's entirely suited for my way of webdev so it may not be as useful to you as the next guy
+TypeStrict is a parser which analyzes string and turns it into a readable output.

-##How do I use it
+## How do I use it
-Just put
-<script src="Assets/Scripts/Javascript_Library"></script>
+idk yet